leonardinius/leonardinius.github.io/_drafts/2013-12-09-play-draft-title.md

   however as time moved on I got more and more used to program things that way and now I'm mentally ok now with this model.

-  _NB: The rest of the paragraph are my speculations and interpretations._
-  Play2 core is written in Scala programming language (which itself is another buzz-generating topic out there, especially if you follow Twitter and LinkedIn engineering blog posts).
+  Play Framework 2.x series core is written in Scala programming language (which itself is another buzz-generating topic out there, especially if you follow Twitter and LinkedIn engineering blog posts).
 The Play core is built around [Akka actors] [16] and [Netty network stack] [3], both promote functional programming style, state immutability, event-loops, message passing etc.., which idiomatically maps to first class functions or function objects (I understand I'm functional paradigm n00b and might have mis-used terminology).
 I personally hope that Java8 and [Project Lambda] [17] will provide lots of better alternatives of expressing this kind of stuff with Java language itself.
 Still, at the moment of writing, Java7 is the current bleeding technology; thus static functions are the most cleanest and easiest way to express _just code, no shared state other than method arguments and framework-methods to access current execution scope_ programming model.
 The whole API and stack design screams out of it, the whole stack points you mentally in _process event_, _share nothing_, _cache aggressively_ thinking model.

   I still don't believe Play for Java approach is _the only right_ design approach.
 Plus, I have to mention here what Play provides means to integrate with Spring or Guice IoC containers (e.g. see